-This beautiful Roasted Spatchcock Chicken comes out golden, juicy, and mouthwatering thanks to a butter rub with herbs, spices, garlic, and lemon!
-The optional roasted radishes and brussels sprouts make it a seasonal dinner the family will devour!
+This Spatchcock Chicken recipe is our favorite way to roast a whole chicken.
+The butter rub mixed with herbs, spices, garlic, and lemon ensures it’s always golden, delicious, and juicy.
+Pair it with optional roasted radishes and Brussels sprouts for a seasonal feast the whole family will love!

-I’m using my oven more and more lately and bidding a sad farewell to my grill.
-Well, maybe not a total farewell, but it’s definitely looking a lot more like roast chicken weather than grilled shrimp kabobs, you know?
-And, when it comes to a roast chicken, this spatchcock recipe with a savory seasoned butter rub is one of my ultimate favorites!
+I’m using my oven more lately and bidding a sad farewell to my grill until next summer because from hereon it’s definitely looking a lot more like roast chicken weather than grilled shrimp kabobs, you know?
+And, when it comes to roast chicken, this spatchcock recipe is one of my favorites!

 What is the spatchcock method?

-- Chicken: This recipe makes one 4 to 4 ½ pound chicken.
+- Whole Chicken: This recipe makes one 4 to 4 ½ pound chicken.

-- Butter: Soften about 3 tablespoons butter, to rub all over the chicken.
+- Butter: Soften about 3 tablespoons of butter to rub all over the chicken.